ysugimoto/doorkeeper/README.md

 ## Collection of release note

-Webhook server collects release note items between base and head branch of PullRequest from pre-degined signature in order to recognize release note string.
+Webhook server collects release note items between base and head branch of PullRequest from pre-defined signature in order to recognize release note string.
 To retrieve as note, need to contain following signature in PullRequest description:

 ```